 Exposure to substances such as corrosives, fumes, vapours, liquids, and dust can be extremely harmful and may lead to irritation, sensitization, and carcinogenicity.
-The Artist/Artist led team is required to mitigate any risks through implementing safety protocols that minimize or eliminate the possibility of personnel inhaling or ingesting substances or absorbing them through their skin.
+The artist is required to mitigate any risks through implementing safety protocols that minimize or eliminate the possibility of personnel inhaling or ingesting substances or absorbing them through their skin.